 Differentiating between an “average” and a superb residential treatment center is essential in determining which treatment provider is right for you.
 Recommended by Dr. Phil, New Method Wellness is one of the nation’s best treatment centers for alcohol and drug addiction, offering clients the following essential components for their residential treatment program:

 Under direct supervision and care of a physician, a client eliminates toxins from his body that were produced by drug and alcohol abuse.
 If necessary, the addiction psychiatrist will use medication-assisted treatment to ease withdrawal symptoms and reduce cravings.

 Also known as Medication Management Therapy (MTM), MAT is a pharmacological intervention used in conjunction with counseling and behavioral therapies to provide a holistic approach to substance abuse treatment.
-Common prescribed medications used in MAT may include Suboxone and Ativan.
+Commonly prescribed medications used in MAT may include Suboxone and Ativan.